 Other Zero Waste Shaving Accessories

 Aftershave isn’t for everyone, but if you consider it a necessity, there are zero waste options out there.
-Package Free makes a zero waste aftershave tonic or balm, and there are a lot of zero waste aftershave options on Etsy.
+Package Free makes a zero waste aftershave tonic , and there are a lot of zero waste aftershave options on Etsy.
 You could also try making your own.

 Getting a stand for your razor can help it dry between uses, which can prolong its use.
 There are plenty of options on Etsy, like this one that can hold both a razor and a brush.

-No matter what your shaving preferences, you’re likely to find a zero waste shaving routine that works for you.
+No matter what your shaving preferences are, you’re likely to find a zero waste shaving routine that works for you.
 Or, you can always just not shave, and let no shave November last year-round!
 No shame in letting your body hair grow – and that goes for everyone.